This Might Be the Best Time Ever to Start Driving With Uber in New York

 Want to Drive With Uber?

-As an Uber contractor, you’re responsible for setting your schedule and motivating yourself to work — no one is keeping tabs on you.
+As an Uber contractor, you’re responsible for setting your schedule and motivating yourself to drive — no one is keeping tabs on you.
 Your earnings will be calculated by adding a base fare, plus time and distance traveled after your pickup, and Uber charges a service fee.
 You also get to keep 100% of your tips, an option the company recently added to its app.

 If you want to give it a try there are a few things to keep in mind.
 You must be at least 21 years old, have three years of driving experience, have an in-state driver’s license, a clean driving record and be able to pass a criminal background check.